OfficeDev/open-xml-docs/docs/spreadsheet/how-to-add-custom-ui-to-a-spreadsheet-document.md

 ms.localizationpriority: high
 ---

-# Add custom UI to a spreadsheet document (Open XML SDK)
+# Add custom UI to a spreadsheet document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically add custom UI, modifying the ribbon, to an Microsoft Excel 2010 or Microsoft Excel 2013 worksheet.
 It contains an example **AddCustomUI** method to illustrate this task.